 The Simulation Data Inspector can visualize many kinds of data that you generate throughout your design process, including complex, event, and frame data.
 You can log your data to the Simulation Data Inspector from a Simulink® model, or you can import data from the base workspace or a MAT-, CSV-, or MDF-file.
 Visualizing your data with the Simulation Data Inspector supports design, debugging, and verification workflows.
 You can also create custom visualizations of data during simulations using data access.
 For more information see, Access Data in a MATLAB Function During Simulation.

-By default, Simulink sends data for logged signals to the workspace and to the Simulation Data Inspector.
-To log data only to the Simulation Data Inspector, clear the Signal Logging check box in the Data Import/Export pane of the Model Configuration Parameters.
+Simulink sends data for logged signals and outputs to the workspace and to the Simulation Data Inspector.

 Open the model

 MATLAB® command line.

 select the signals.
 Right-click the selected signals, and select Log Selected